chnm/Scripto/README.markdown

 Scripto is an open source documentary transcription tool written in PHP.
-It features a lightweight library that interfaces MediaWiki and potentially any content management system that serves document images.
+It features a lightweight library that interfaces MediaWiki and potentially any content management system that serves document files.
 MediaWiki is a good choice for the transcription database for several reasons:

 * It is the most popular wiki application and has a sizable and active developer